Three-dimensional integrated circuit: Commercial 3D ICs (2004present)

 The earliest known commercial use of a 3D IC chip was in Sony's PlayStation Portable (PSP) handheld game console, released in 2004.
 The PSP hardware includes eDRAM (embedded DRAM) memory manufactured by Toshiba in a 3D system-in-package chip with two dies stacked vertically.
 Toshiba called it "semi-embedded DRAM" at the time, before later calling it a stacked "chip-on-chip" (CoC) solution.

 In April 2007, Toshiba commercialized an eight-layer 3D IC, the 16 GB THGAM embedded NAND flash memory chip, which was manufactured with eight stacked 2 GB NAND flash chips.
 In September 2007, Hynix introduced 24-layer 3D IC technology, with a 16 GB flash memory chip that was manufactured with 24 stacked NAND flash chips using a wafer bonding process.
 Toshiba also used an eight-layer 3D IC for their 32 GB THGBM flash chip in 2008.
 In 2010, Toshiba used a 16-layer 3D IC for their 128 GB THGBM2 flash chip, which was manufactured with 16 stacked 8 GB chips.
 In the 2010s, 3D ICs came into widespread commercial use in the form of multi-chip package and package on package solutions for NAND flash memory in mobile devices.

 Elpida Memory developed the first 8 GB DRAM chip (stacked with four DDR3 SDRAM dies) in September 2009, and released it in June 2011.
 TSMC announced plans for 3D IC production with TSV technology in January 2010.
 In 2011, SK Hynix introduced 16 GB DDR3 SDRAM (40 nm class) using TSV technology, Samsung Electronics introduced 3D-stacked 32 GB DDR3 (30 nm class) based on TSV in September, and then Samsung and Micron Technology announced TSV-based Hybrid Memory Cube (HMC) technology in October.

 High Bandwidth Memory (HBM), developed by Samsung, AMD, and SK Hynix, uses stacked chips and TSVs.
 The first HBM memory chip was manufactured by SK Hynix in 2013.
 In January 2016, Samsung Electronics announced early mass production of HBM2, at up to 8 GB per stack.

 In 2017, Samsung Electronics combined 3D IC stacking with its 3D V-NAND technology (based on charge trap flash technology), manufacturing its 512 GB KLUFG8R1EM flash memory chip with eight stacked 64-layer V-NAND chips.
 In 2019, Samsung produced a 1 TB flash chip with 16 stacked V-NAND dies.
 As of 2018, Intel is considering the use of 3D ICs to improve performance.
 As of 2022, 232-layer NAND, i.e. memory device, chips are made by Micron, that previously in April 2019 were making 96-layer chips; and Toshiba made 96-layer devices in 2018.

+In 2022, AMD has introduced Zen 4 processors, and some Zen 4 processors have 3D Cache included.